-Explore the worldDiscover creative solutions to real life challenges with National Geographic Explorers and LEGO
+Explore the worldDiscover creative solutions to real-life challenges with National Geographic Explorers and the LEGO Group.

 Get inspired by the true stories of National Geographic creative ExplorersJoin us in the wildest and most unexplored places on Earth and plumb the depths of the oceans.
 Get close to creatures both cuddly and fierce.
 Meet the real-life Explorers from National Geographic and find out how they have developed creative solutions to care for our planet.

 Can animals born in captivity live in the wild?It’s tricky to release pandas born in captivity into the wild.
 They need to learn how to survive in a new habitat that has plenty of bamboo to eat and hidden areas to hide their cubs, so finding the right area can be a challenge.

 Can People live under the sea?Living underwater might sound impossible, but scientists and Explorers have done so for several years now.
 While training, even astronauts live underwater because the conditions are similar to space.
 But living and working under the sea is difficult, so engineers are always figuring out new ways of doing it.

 About the partnershipWe partnered with National Geographic Explorers and experts to offer a unique insight into how we’re exploring the world’s wildest terrain and discovering new creatures in the depths of the oceans.
 Together we’re sharing stories from real Explorers with a passion for nature and the animals on our planet.